-Get signed up!
-There are loads of free summer reading programs that will help kids stay in practice and avoid that “summer slide.”
+There are loads of free summer reading programs in Wichita, neighboring communities, and online that will help kids stay in practice and avoid that “summer slide.”
 All of the programs listed below include rewards for accomplishing summer reading goals and all of them are free!

 Wichita Summer Reading Programs

 - Baby Bookworms Start early to help encourage your child to develop a lifelong love of reading.
 The Baby Bookworm program is for kids 2 and under and has age-appropriate rewards and activities.
-Complete the activities with your little one and return your log before July 29, and your child will receive a board book, a rubber ducky, and coupons for free items at local businesses.
+Complete the activities with your little one and return your log, and your child will receive a board book, a bath toy, and coupons for free items at local businesses.

-- Kids Read The library’s traditional summer reading program has changed a bit.
-Instead of counting the number of books, the new goal is to read at least 20 minutes per day.
+- Kids Read Kids ages 3 through 5th grade spend at least 20 minutes reading per day.
 Being read to – or reading to someone else – also counts.
-Every ten days kids read 20 minutes or more, they can earn a prize.
-The grand prize is a collection of books.
-Kids Read is open to kids ages 3 through 5th grade.
+Every ten days kids read 20 minutes or more, they can earn a prize like coupons for free items or a free book.
+Kids can also enter to win the grand prize, which is a collection of books.

 - Teens Read Teens entering grades 6-12 can participate by reading for at least 20 minutes a day.
 For every 10 days that teens read 20 minutes or more, they can earn a prize.
-For the Teens Read program, the grand prize is a Kindle Fire tablet.
+For the Teens Read program, the grand prize is a $100 Amazon gift card.